 - an account maintained by a US military account

 Did you know that the FBAR for US expats is NOT managed by the IRS?
-It is instead operated by the Financial Crimes Enforcement Network (FinCEN), which is part of the US Department of Treasury.
+It is instead operated by the Financial Crimes Enforcement Network (FinCEN).
+FinCEN is part of the US Department of Treasury.

-In order to successfully file the FBAR, you must complete Form 114 (the Report of Foreign Bank and Financial Accounts) online here.
+In order to successfully file the FBAR, you must complete Form 114 (the Report of Foreign Bank and Financial Accounts).

-The FBAR can be known as a daunting form, which is why we want to make it easier for you and encourage you to sign up through our app and file electronically.
+The FBAR can be known as a daunting form.
+This is exactly why we want to make it easier for you.
+The best way is to sign up through our app and file it electronically.
+Overwhelemed?
 Our support team can assist you every step of the way.

 The FBAR Deadline